SELECT (SELECT dname

 10

-We can extract from DUAL, that contains just one row, all the records we need to make complex computations.
+can extract from DUAL, that contains just one row, all the records we need to

 I’ve used this ability, for example, in the post about regular expressions when I showed how REGEXP_COUNT works.